mehdi-goli/computecpp-sdk/utils/cuda_to_sycl/convertor/README.md

 * Not all input CUDA code can be automatically converted into SYCL code, since there is not always a one-to-one mapping between the two, or the mapping is not obvious.
 In particular, CUDA kernels heavily optimized for a specific CUDA architecture would need to be re-written manually to achieve comparable performance on the target architecture, even if they can be converted directly.

-* Local memory access in CUDA must be used through using a utility class. for example:
+* Local memory access in CUDA must be used via a utility class.
+For example:

 ```cpp
 // Utility class used to avoid linker errors with extern